sql-sith/cdc-2024/meeting-notes/homework notes/HOWTO Install and use Semgrep.md

 ## Scan the Repo

 Now you can use semgrep to scan the repository.
 Start by changing directories to the location of the code you want to scan.
-THis isn't necessary, but it simplifies the command lines we will look at.
+THis isn't necessary, but it simplifies the command line a little bit.

-The following invocacation of Semgrep uses the following parameters:

-- **--config auto**
-- **--max-target-bytes 0**
-- **--verbose**

 ```plaintext
 # simple semgrep scan of current directory tree: